Exxon Mobil: The Upcycle Is Helping

 The combination of the meaningful stock price decline (-8% year-to-date) and more favorable outlook for the cycle in Oil and Downstream make a difference in terms of the stock's attractiveness in the near term.

-If we were to assume $60+ per barrel oil prices and a continuing upcycle in global Refining, the stock's current dividend yield of ~3.7% appears competitive on the return+growth metric, as compared to other opportunities in Basic Materials and taking in consideration Exxon's risk profile.
+If we were to assume $60+ per barrel oil prices and a continuing upcycle in Global Refining, the stock's current dividend yield of ~3.7% appears competitive on the return+growth metric, as compared to other opportunities in Basic Materials and taking in consideration Exxon's risk profile.

 For few years, we have vocally expressed our concerns with regard to the stock's risk-reward proposition.
 Given the meaningful decline in the price and assuming a continued momentum in the Global Oil and Refining cycles, we now view the stock's risk-reward as skewed moderately to the upside, even though Exxon is not our top pick in the Oil & Gas sector.